Substance Use Treatment

-Our substance use services are designed for working professionals or students who are experiencing distress or some negative outcomes associated with their use.
+While we see a broad range of use issues, we have specialty areas for dual diagnosis (especially trauma) and for working professionals or students who are experiencing distress or some negative outcomes associated with their use.

 We recognize the importance of establishing a balance with your career or school demands, your relationships, your personal life, and your recovery.
 Professionals in high stress careers, such as attorneys, first responders, teachers, mental health clinicians, and professors may experience ongoing stress and pressure associated with their roles, which can contribute to feelings of burnout and overwhelm.

 We know how hard it can be to maintain all the responsibilities you have as a professional while struggling with substance use.